triciaax/tech-blog/README.md

 # Tech Blog

 ## Description
-This is a CMS-style blog site similar to a users can publish, edit, comment and delete their blog posts.
+This is a CMS-style blog site whereusers can publish, edit, comment and delete their blog posts.
 Users can also create an account, login, logout, and manage their blog posts.
 This application is for developer and tech lovers who want to read, learn, and educate others about tech.

 ## Getting Started